marsrobertson/one-life-true-self/readme.md

 # Decentralized job application - PNK token holders to decide

-Past two years with Kleros have been one hell of a ride and I'm hoping to continue working with the team.
+Past two years with Kleros have been one hell of a ride.
+I'm hoping to start working with Kleros oficially.

 - I was thinking about applying for a job for a long time.
 - I was waiting for the right timing (around the 2nd round token sale).
-- I spoke with Federico and Stuart suggesting some improvements to the [escrow](https://escrow.kleros.io).
+- I spoke with Federico and Stuart suggesting some improvements to the [escrow.kleros.io](https://escrow.kleros.io).
 - Had a chance to spend some time face-to-face in the UK and discuss in more details.

 > An unforgettable week in the UK that included reunion with old friends, several talks and the first decentralized justice conference in history!